-There is currently no definitive evidence that a father’s exposure to Agent Orange exposure causes birth defects.
+There is currently no definitive evidence that a father’s exposure to Agent Orange causes birth defects.
 However, an analysis of Agent Orange registry data from the U.S. Department of Veterans Affairs (VA) suggests a link between males’ exposure to Agent Orange and having children with certain birth defects.
 For example, exposed male veterans had a higher rate of fathering children with spina bifida.
 Other studies, however, including two conducted by the Centers for Disease Control and Prevention (CDC) in the 1980s and 1990s, failed to show a statistically significant connection.

 Evidence of a Connection Between Agent Orange Exposure and Birth Defects

 The most thorough research available regarding the relationship between male veterans exposed to Agent Orange and children with birth defects was ProPublica’s analysis of VA registry data conducted in 2010.
 The researchers divided the data into two groups: veterans who were exposed to Agent Orange, and veterans were not.